 16/05/1915 (Killed in Action)

-James Speer was born in Carnteel, Aughnacloy, County Tyrone about 1887.
-The 1911 census records James as 24 years old.
-James was living with his brother and sister in Mill Street, Aughnacloy.
+James Speer was the eldest son of James and Catherine Speer.
+He was born on 10th February 1885 at Carnteel, near Aughnacloy.
+He was the oldest of at least four children.
+By 1911, James was living with his brother and sister in Mill Street, Aughnacloy.
 The two brothers were working as general labourers.
-James Speer enlisted in Aughnacloy.
-James married Sarah Speer lived in Mill Street, Aughnacloy.
-Private James Speer was serving with the 2nd Battalion of the Royal Inniskilling Fusiliers when he was killed in action in France on 16th May 1915 aged 28.
+James married Sarah Slavin.
+They lived in Mill Street, Aughnacloy.
+Private James Speer was serving with the 2nd Battalion of the Royal Inniskilling Fusiliers when he was killed in action in France on 16th May 1915.
 The CWGC refers to Private James Speers.
-Existing information almost certainly implies that Jamesí surname is Speer.
+Existing information almost certainly implies that Jamesí surname was Speer.

 Le Touret Memorial is located at the east end of Le Touret Military Cemetery, on the south side of the Bethune-Armentieres main road.
 From Bethune follow the signs for Armentieres until you are on the D171.
 Continue on this road through Essars and Le Touret village.
 Approximately 1 kilometre after Le Touret village and about 5 kilometres before you reach the intersection with the D947, Estaires to La Bassee road, the Cemetery lies on the right hand side of the road.
 The Memorial takes the form of a loggia surrounding an open rectangular court.
 The court is enclosed by three solid walls and on the eastern side by a colonnade.
 East of the colonnade is a wall and the colonnade and wall are prolonged northwards (to the road) and southwards, forming a long gallery.
 Small pavilions mark the ends of the gallery and the western corners of the court.